 - a.
-Oral or anal sexual intercourse with another individual, - b. forcibly - c. without the consent of the individual or against the individual's will, or - d. not forcibly or against the individual's will in instances in which the individual is incapable of giving consent because of age4 or because of temporary or permanent mental or physical incapacity.
+The use of an object or instrument to unlawfully penetrate, - b. however slightly, - c. the genital or anal opening of the body of another person, - d. without the consent of the person, including instances where the person is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.

-4. Sexual Assault with an Object:
+4. Fondling:

 - a.
-The use of an object or instrument to penetrate, - b. however slightly, - c. the genital or anal opening of the body of another individual, - d. forcibly, - e. without the consent of the individual or against the individual's will, or - f. not forcibly or against the individual's will in instances in which the individual is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.
+The touching of the private body parts of another individual, - b. for the purpose of sexual gratification, - c. without the consent of the person, including instances where the person is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

-5. Forcible Fondling:
+5. Incest: